 I don’t touch it.
 They do it all themselves.
 It’s fun for me to see that they have picked up on the things I tell them when we decorate the main tree.
 My middle daughter was totally fussing about too many purple ornaments being in the same area of the tree and making sure things were evenly spaced.

 My youngest was very concerned about fluffing the branches correctly.

 My oldest helped for a little while, but mostly she had to study for a big test.

 One of my favorite things about that photo of me and my brother when we were little, is that I am wearing a slip over my nightgown.
 I remember loving that slip and using it as a dress up item all the time.
 I love that it didn’t bother my mom that I wasn’t looking “perfect” and she just took a photo as we were.
 I might not have thought of how much I loved that slip as a child if it weren’t in the picture!

 My kids also have their own fashion sense.
 While sometimes I think it would be awesome to have all my children wear perfectly coordinated outfits that match the tree we are decorating, it is not realistic.
 Instead, I let them wear whatever they want.
 Even if it is a shirt with their current favorite cartoon character or orange stripes with purple polka dots!

 You thought I was joking about the orange stripes and purple polka dots, didn’t you?
-And while it isn’t a cartoon character, Chloe was rocking the High School Musical look that year.
+And while it isn’t a cartoon character, my middle child was rocking the High School Musical look that year.